 The onset of lactic acidosis often is subtle and accompanied only by nonspecific symptoms such as malaise, myalgias, respiratory distress, increasing somnolence, and nonspecific abdominal distress.
 There may be associated hypothermia, hypotension, and resistant bradyarrhythmias with more marked acidosis.
-The patient and the patient's physician must be aware of the possible importance of such symptoms and the patient should be instructed to notify the physician immediately if they occur.
+The patient and the patient's physician must be aware of the possible importance of such symptoms and the patient should be instructed to notify the physician immediately if they occur [see other sections of WARNINGS AND PRECAUTIONS].
 Metformin should be withdrawn until the situation is clarified.
 Serum electrolytes, ketones, blood glucose, and if indicated, blood pH, lactate levels, and even blood metformin levels may be useful.
 Once a patient is stabilized on any dose level of metformin, gastrointestinal symptoms, which are common during initiation of therapy, are unlikely to be drug related.
 Later occurrence of gastrointestinal symptoms could be due to lactic acidosis or other serious disease.

-Levels of fasting venous plasma lactate above the upper limit of normal, but less than 5 mmol/L, in patients taking metformin do not necessarily indicate impending lactic acidosis and may be explainable by other mechanisms, such as poorly controlled diabetes or obesity, vigorous physical activity, or technical problems in sample handling.
+Levels of fasting venous plasma lactate above the upper limit of normal, but less than 5 mmol/L, in patients taking metformin do not necessarily indicate impending lactic acidosis and may be explainable by other mechanisms, such as poorly controlled diabetes or obesity, vigorous physical activity, or technical problems in sample handling [see other sections of WARNINGS AND PRECAUTIONS].

 Lactic acidosis is a medical emergency that must be treated in a hospital setting.
 In a patient with lactic acidosis who is taking metformin, the drug should be discontinued immediately and general supportive measures promptly instituted.
 Because metformin hydrochloride is dialyzable (with a clearance of up to 170 mL/min under good hemodynamic conditions), prompt hemodialysis is recommended to correct the acidosis and remove the accumulated metformin.
-Such management often results in prompt reversal of symptoms and recovery [see CONTRAINDICATIONS].
+Such management often results in prompt reversal of symptoms and recovery [see CONTRAINDICATIONS and other sections of WARNINGS AND PRECAUTIONS].

 There have been postmarketing reports of acute pancreatitis in patients taking saxagliptin.
 After initiation of KOMBIGLYZE XR, patients should be observed carefully for signs and symptoms of pancreatitis.
 If pancreatitis is suspected, KOMBIGLYZE XR should promptly be discontinued and appropriate management should be initiated.
 It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using KOMBIGLYZE XR.